jenos1/TriviaGame/README.md

 * This is a timed game, allowing the user one minute to complete all questions.
 * User begins the game by clicking on the "Game Start" button.
-* Select ONLY one answer for each question, then click on the DONE button when you are finished with the entire game.
+* Select ONLY one answer for each question, and be sure to SELECT ONE ANSWER for EACH question.
+Then click on the DONE button when you are finished with the entire game.
 	* DONE will display how many questions the user answered correctly, incorrectly and left blank.
 	* The game ends when the time runs out or the user clicks on DONE.
+*

 ## Requirements
 * None